Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Estimands to Address Positivity Violations

+Unlike the standard CDRC, identification does not require positivity at the target level \(a\) for all covariate strata; instead, by construction \(d_{0,\alpha}(a,\vb l)\in\mathcal A_\alpha(\vb l;P_0)\), so the estimand only intervenes on treatment levels that are well supported within each \(\vb l\)-stratum. \end{boxwithhead}

+\paragraph{Relation to dynamic interventions.} The map \((a,\vb l)\mapsto d_{\alpha}(a,\vb l)\) is an individualized (covariate-dependent) intervention operator.
+For each fixed \(a\), the induced map \(\vb l\mapsto d_{\alpha}(a,\vb l)\) can be viewed as a (single-time) dynamic treatment rule.
+A key distinction from the dynamic regimes most commonly studied in causal inference is that our rule is defined through a covariate-specific supported set \(\mathcal A_\alpha(\vb l;P_0)\), which is a functional of the conditional exposure distribution under \(P_0\).
+Thus the covariate dependence is introduced for feasibility: for each \((a,\vb l)\), the rule coincides with the static intervention “set \(A\) to \(a\)” when \(a\in\mathcal A_\alpha(\vb l;P_0)\), and otherwise maps \(a\) to a nearby supported value.

-\paragraph{Comparison of Estimand 2 and Estimand 3} Both the weighted CDRC and the feasible CDRC aim to address positivity violations by restricting attention to regions with sufficient empirical support.
+\paragraph{Comparison of Estimand 2 and Estimand 3} Both the weighted CDRC and the FDRC aim to address positivity violations by restricting attention to regions with sufficient support.
 However, they adapt the estimand in fundamentally different ways.
 The weighted CDRC of Schomaker et al.\ \cite{Schomaker:2024} applies a fixed cutoff \(c\) to the conditional density and redefines the target through projection weights.
-This ensures identifiability without requiring extrapolation, but it alters the causal parameter: in regions of support, the curve coincides with the standard CDRC, while in unsupported strata it relies on weighted associational components.
+This ensures identifiability without extra assumptions, but it alters the causal parameter: in regions of support, the curve coincides with the standard CDRC, while in unsupported strata it relies on weighted associational components.
 As Schomaker et al.\ emphasize, this means the weighted curve sticks to the causal question where feasible but falls back on associations where necessary, yielding a compromise between interpretability and stability.
-By contrast, the feasible CDRC employs a unit-specific, data-adaptive threshold and modifies intervention assignments explicitly by reassigning unsupported values to the closest feasible ones.
-This produces a transparent intervention rule targeting the well-defined quantity \(E(Y^{\diff})\).
-In short, the weighted CDRC trades some causal interpretability for broader identifiability, whereas the feasible CDRC preserves interpretability while adapting directly to the observed support.
+By contrast, the FDRC employs a unit-specific threshold and modifies intervention assignments explicitly by reassigning unsupported values to the closest feasible ones.
+This produces a transparent intervention rule targeting the well-defined quantity \(E(Y^{d_{0,\alpha}(a,\cdot)})\).
+In short, the weighted CDRC trades some causal interpretability for broader identifiability, whereas the FDRC preserves interpretability while adapting directly to the actual support.

 \paragraph{Interpretation}